KoroLev2512/itmo_events/README.md

 ## Interface Components

 – Carousel with the most popular events
-– Filters by tags be itmo
+– Filters by tags «be itmo»
 – Horizontal calendar with an associated date picker and the ability to filter by one date or an interval of several days
 – Custom map with the ability to estimate the distance from your location to your destination